aydwi/explainxkcdbot/README.md

     ```
 3. Create a blank text file named *commented.txt* inside the project directory
 4. In *explainxkcdbot.py*, replace the value of `path` with the location of your *commented.txt*.
-5. Run the command `python3 explainxkcdbot.py` in the Terminal to run the bot.
+5. Run `python3 explainxkcdbot.py` to run the bot.

 ### Additional notes-
 1. It is possible to use other file types (even plain text) to store the authentication credentials, but creating and using *praw.ini* is recommended.